giis-uniovi/qacover/README.md

 - [`qacover-core`](https://central.sonatype.com/artifact/io.github.giis-uniovi/qacover-core):
   The main artifact to use as a a dependency in your application  (as shown in the Quick Start).
 - [`qacover-model`](https://central.sonatype.com/artifact/io.github.giis-uniovi/qacover-model):
-  It only includes the model and classes to do reporting and inspecting the coverage rules.
+  It only includes the model and classes to do reporting and to inspect the coverage rules.
   Use it if you only need access to previously generated coverage rules (e.g. to generate reports from a program).

 Each of them has another downloadable jar that includes additional qualifier: